plone/buildout.coredev/docs/index.rst

 First, please edit CHANGES.rst (or CHANGES.txt) in each pakage you have modified and add a summary of the change.
 This change note will bo collated for the next Plone release and is important for integrators and developers.

-*Most importantly*, edit checkouts.cfg in the buildout directory and add your changes package to the auto-checkout list.
+*Most importantly*, if you didn't do it earlier, edit checkouts.cfg in the buildout directory and add your changes package to the auto-checkout list.
 This let's the release manager know that the package has been updated so that when the next release of Plone is cut a new egg will be released and plone will need to pin to the next version of that package.
 READ: this is how your fix becomes an egg!

 Note that there is a section seperator called "# Test Fixes Only".
 Make sure your egg is above that line or your egg probably won't get made very quickly.
 This just tells the release manager that any eggs below this line have tests that are updated, but no code changes.